Victoria & Albert Pavilions, Royal Prince Alfred Hospital: Albert Pavilion

 Albert Pavilion is located on the northern side of the Administration Block.
 The original building consists of three levels above a basement, matching that of the Administration Blocks.
-It is a load bearing brick structure with concrete floors on steel beams and with a terracotta tiled roof.
-There is a single storey "L" shaped brick and fibro annex and new concrete and steel additions.
+It is a load-bearing brick structure with concrete floors on steel beams and with a terracotta tiled roof.
+There is a single-storey L-shaped brick-and-fibro annex and new concrete-and-steel additions.
 The original drawings note the floor as terracotta lumber, balcony and bathrooms with silicate paving on Monier and location of wall vents is noted in detail.

-Albert Pavilion is in the Federation Free Classical style, and is symmetrical about the projected bay of the central wing which is surmounted by a pediment bearing a copper clad statue of Prince Albert.
+Albert Pavilion is in the Federation Free Classical style, and is symmetrical about the projected bay of the central wing which is surmounted by a pediment bearing a copper-clad statue of Prince Albert.
 It is fenestrated by regular banks of shuttered windows.
-The walls are of high quality red brickwork with stone dressing to sills string courses and the pediment, etc. the central bay and north ends have 'blood and bandages' detailing to the lower levels.
+The walls are of high-quality red brickwork with stone dressing to sills string courses and the pediment, etc. the central bay and north ends have 'blood and bandages' detailing to the lower levels.
 Additions are described above and are largely insubstantial and insignificant structures.
-Most recent is the light weight metal structure forming the ambulance entry on the west (Missenden Road) side and a single and two storey concrete and steel addition on the east side near the Administration Building.
+Most recent is the lightweight metal structure forming the ambulance entry on the west (Missenden Road) side and a single- and two-storey concrete-and-steel addition on the east side near the Administration Building.